ZerBea/wifi_laboratory/README.md

 entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s

-there are better ways to disconnect a CLIENT than injecting stupid DEAUTHENTICATION frames.
+there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT.